ibm-cloud-docs/hp-virtual-servers/byoi.md

 ## Provisioning a Hyper Protect Virtual Server using your OCI Image
 {: #byoi_provision}
-You must use the ibmcloud cli to provision a Hyper Protect Virtual Server using your own OCI image.
-Follow these [instructions](https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started) to install and configure the {{site.data.keyword.cloud}} CLI.
+You must use the [ibmcloud cli]https://cloud.ibm.com/docs/cli?topic=cloud-cli-getting-started) to provision a Hyper Protect Virtual Server using your own OCI image.

 To provision a virtual server using your own OCI Image, run this command:
 ```